-A natural question is whether the wage increase resulting from the minimum wage adjustment led to a pass-through effect on working hours and transportation reimbursement, or if firms primarily confined their response to wage adjustments.
+A natural question is whether the wage increase resulting from the minimum wage adjustment led to adjustments in working hours and transportation reimbursement, or whether firms primarily confined their response to wage adjustments.
 Figure \ref{fg:transportation_expense_wage_bin_offering_count_202310_minus_202309} demonstrates that the minimum wage adjustment primarily impacted the distribution of employment across wage bins, while working hours and transportation reimbursement remained largely unaffected.
-In panel (a), employment previously concentrated in wage bins below the new minimum wage threshold shifted upwards, clustering around the new minimum wage level, indicating compliance-driven wage adjustments.
-However, panel (b) shows minimal changes in the distribution of working hours, suggesting that firms maintained their established job structures despite increased labor costs.
-Similarly, transportation reimbursement patterns in panel (c) exhibit stability, with no significant redistribution, reinforcing the notion that firms adjusted wages in response to the policy change without altering other compensation components.
-This pattern highlights that the primary response to the minimum wage hike was wage compliance, rather than broader changes in job design or additional benefits.
+In Panel (a), employment previously concentrated in wage bins below the new minimum wage threshold shifted upward, clustering around the new minimum wage level, indicating compliance-driven wage adjustments.
+However, changes in the distribution of working hours are minimal, suggesting that firms maintained their established job structures despite increased labor costs.
+Similarly, transportation reimbursement patterns in Panel (b) exhibit stability, with no significant redistribution, reinforcing the notion that firms adjusted wages in response to the policy change without altering other compensation components.
+This pattern is further supported by Panel (c), which shows that even among jobs with short working hours—where transportation costs make up a larger share of compensation—there was little adjustment in reimbursement levels.
+These patterns highlight that the primary response to the minimum wage hike was wage compliance, rather than broader changes in job design or additional benefits.